How to Forget Samba (SMB) Credentials in Windows 11/10

 Related resource: Disable Network Level Authentication in Windows 11 or 10

-Symptoms: You get an error like “System error 85 has occurred” or “The network connection could not be found” when trying to delete credentials with net use.
+When using the net use command to delete credentials, you encounter an error message like “System error 85 has occurred” or “The network connection could not be found.”

 Net Use Delete credentials The network connection could not be found

-Solution: It might be hiding under another category, like “Generic Credentials,” or linked to a specific app.
-Have a thorough look through all categories.
+Solution: It might be because the credentials are in a different section like “Generic Credentials,” or linked to a specific app.
+Look carefully through all sections to find them.

-Symptoms: You’ve removed the credentials alright, but now you can’t reconnect to the network share and keep getting “Access Denied.”
+After successfully removing the credentials, you can’t reconnect to the network share and get an “Access Denied” message.

-Solution: You’ll likely need to reconnect using new login details.
-Just head over to the network share as usual, and when asked, type in the new username and password.
+Solution: You may need to reconnect by entering new credentials.
+Go to the network share like usual, and when asked, type in the new username and password.

 Nyau Wai Hoe